The Devil's Backyard

 Ten miles north of Raleigh, along a winding two-lane road, sat an old, stately manor.
-Few people knew of its existence, thanks largely to the thick belt of oaks which lined the perimeter of the property on which it resided.
-Those who could be considered neighbors—all of whom lived at least a mile away—ever saw a car enter or leave the estate.
+Few people knew of its existence, thanks largely to the thick belt of oaks which lined the perimeter of the property on which it stood.
+None of those who could be considered neighbors—all of whom lived at least two miles away—ever saw a car enter or leave the estate.
 As far as any of them were concerned, there was nothing more than wilderness, so they paid no mind.

 To the people that occupied the house, that was perfect.

 Engrossed in the pop song playing through the van’s subpar speakers, the driver failed to notice the tail that he had picked up.
 The car, rolling along with its headlights off, sat just off of the van’s bumper.
-It would intermittently drop back and then return to to its close shadow before ultimately falling back a few car lengths.
-This went on for fifteen miles until the van pulled into a small gas station ten miles south of Falls Lake.
+It would intermittently drop back and then return to its tight gap before ultimately falling back a few car lengths.
+This went on for fifteen miles until the van pulled into a small gas station ten miles south of the lake.
 The car glided to a stop alongside a pump directly across from its target, its operator remaining concealed until the van driver entered the store.

-Having secured a fountain drink and a large back of snacks, the driver set about filling the tank.
-Unable to contain himself, he tore into a pack of snack cakes as the pumped ticked over and over; by the time fueling was done, he had laid waste to several sponge cakes as well as a candy bar.
+Having secured a fountain drink and a large bag of snacks, the driver set about filling the tank.
+Unable to contain himself, he tore into a pack of cupcakes as the pump ticked over and over; by the time fueling was done, he had laid waste to two packs of cupcakes as well as a candy bar.
 With a messy smile, he returned the handle to its resting place, lumbered into his seat, and resumed his course.
-The car that had followed him there was already gone.
+The car that had been following him was already gone.
 When the attendant came out to empty the trash a few minutes later, he found a pool of antifreeze where the van had been parked.